tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/custom-analyzers-in-azure-search.md

  The `tokenizer_name` is the name of a tokenizer, `token_filter_name_1`  and `token_filter_name_2` are the names of token filters, and `char_filter_name_1` and `char_filter_name_2` are the names of char filters (see the [Tokenizers](#Tokenizers), [Token filters](#TokenFilters) and [Char filters](#CharFilters) tables for valid values).

 The analyzer definition is a part of the larger index.
-See [Create Index preview API](https://docs.microsoft.com/rest/api/searchservice/create-index) for information about the rest of the index.
+See [Create Index API](https://docs.microsoft.com/rest/api/searchservice/create-index) for information about the rest of the index.

 ```
 "analyzers":(optional)[